 AmCham CARES is not a competition.
 It requires companies to meet certain criteria with their pre-existing CSR programs.
 AmCham CARES is a great way to benchmark, share best practices, and look at ways to improve companies’ current CSR programs.
 The aims of the AmCham CARES Awards are to:

 Raises awareness of CSR and corporate citizenship among AmCham members;

 Gathers information about best practices to share with all AmCham members; and

 Demonstrates continued AmCham leadership among chambers in Singapore.

 In 2019, 64 companies were recognized and honored at the AmCham 46th Annual General Meeting on April 26, 2019.
 The award was presented by Her Excellency Mdm Halimah Yacob, President of the Republic of Singapore.
 To view the full list of 2019 AmCham CARES recipients and som their CSR stories, click here.

 For more information about the program, contact us at email@example.com.

-AmCham CARES is not a competition.
-The program is a platform to benchmark, and share best practices, as well as encourage member companies to improve their current corporate social responsibility programs.
-It requires companies to meet certain criteria with their pre-existing CSR programs.
-The CSR programs were assessed on four main factors – communications, measurement, strategy, and sustainability.
+A platform to benchmark and share best practices, AmCham CARES encourages member companies to improve their current CSR programs.
+These programs are assessed on four main factors – communications, measurement, strategy, and sustainability.

 In November 2018, the AmCham Board of Governors chose the South West Community Development Council as our next local charity partner.
 The South West CDC is known for its efforts to promote environmental sustainability and ownership towards a cleaner and greener home for future generations.